WallarooLabs/blog.wallaroolabs.com/content/post/checkpointing.md

 The naïve approach could not reliably partition events into the correct sides of this boundary, as evidenced by the inconsistent recovery line illustrated in the last section.
 The stop-the-world approach succeeded by stopping all activity, which is perhaps the most straightforward way to do the partitioning: every event that happened before the stop-the-world pause counts as part of the snapshot, and every event that will happen once we restart the world counts as part of future snapshots.

-Assuming that channels between nodes are reliable and FIFO, Chandy-Lamport achieves the correct partitioning by injecting a special barrier marker into the flow of messages through the system.
+Assuming that channels between nodes are reliable and FIFO (first in, first out), Chandy-Lamport achieves the correct partitioning by injecting a special barrier marker into the flow of messages through the system.
 In our simple two node system, imagine that node A initiates the snapshot after some amount of processing has taken place.
 B will have received some number of messages from A before A sends along a barrier.
 This barrier represents the boundary between the current snapshot and the next one.
 Every message B received before the barrier is related to the current snapshot (represented by triangles in the diagram below).
 Every message it receives from A after the barrier is related to future snapshots (represented by squares):

 <img src=/images/post/checkpointing/AtoB.png width="350">